Webinars are a great way of building relationships with your customers, raising brand awareness and boosting sales.

 Segmenting your list will also help you personalize your emails.

 Segmentation can improve both open and conversion rates, and you can segment your audience according to their current position in the customer journey, the pages they’ve visited, as well as their location.
+Before segmenting your list make sure you verify it so you only send emails to correct inboxes.
+Use tools like email finder to curate your senders' list.

 Automate Your Emails